Philosophy of Mind

 ‘Even if every behavioural and cognitive function related to consciousness were explained, there would still remain a further mystery.’
 (CHALMERS) Discuss.
 (2014)

-Is there an explanatory gap between the physical and the mental?
+Is there an explanatory gap between the mental and the physical?
 (2013)

 PAST PAPER QUESTIONS